University of Nottingham Sexual Violence Liaison Officer (SVLO) Service

 How confidential is the service?

 The service will keep information you disclose confidential, however, if you share information that suggests that you or someone else is at risk of significant harm, we may have to report to the university safeguarding officer or the police.
 We will discuss this with you further at the beginning of the SVLO appointment.

 Your information is stored on a database and, if required, with your consent, we will share the information with university staff or police investigating any report you might decide to make.

 What happens when I access the SVLO service (currently online)?

-- You are contacted by the welfare service coordinator who will ask you if you would like to talk to a SVLO.
+- You are contacted by the university who will ask you if you would like to talk to a SVLO.
 They will book you an appointment and send you an invite to attend a meeting with an SVLO.
-This will be via MS teams unless you specifically request otherwise.
-Appointments are available on Monday or Thursday mornings.
-If you are not available, then an alternative appointment will be made to suit you.
+This will be either in person via MS teams.

 - Your SVLO will discuss support available to you (University and external specialist services).
 They will also explain the reporting options available to you both within the university and externally.
 Support will be offered regardless of whether you chose to report or not.

 - If there are concerns about your safety, these will be considered carefully, and safeguarding measures will be discussed with you.